pranav-p-pathak/mental-health-chatbot/README.md

     }
   ]
 }

 Response:

-json
 {
   "response": "I'm here for you.
 Would you like to share more about what's troubling you?", "sentiment": "negative",
   "timestamp": "2025-07-04T12:00:01Z"
 }

 📌 TODO
 Add Gemini fallback to Groq

 Markdown formatting for bot replies

- Add mood graph
+Add mood graph visualization

- User authentication (optional)
+Optional user authentication

 🤝 Contributing
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you'd like to change.
+Pull requests are welcome!
+For major changes, please open an issue first to discuss your ideas.